zhangbsn-gt/developer.gov.sg/collections/_technologies/platform/virtual-intelligent-chat-assistant.md

 ### Overview

-VICA is GovTech’s latest virtual assistant platform, which is set to replace the older [Ask Jamie Virtual Assistant](https://www.tech.gov.sg/products-and-services/ask-jamie/){:target="\_blank"}.
+VICA is GovTech’s latest citizen assistant platform, which is set to replace the older [Ask Jamie Virtual Assistant](https://www.tech.gov.sg/products-and-services/ask-jamie/){:target="\_blank"}.

 Compared to Ask Jamie, VICA-based chatbots are easier to onboard and “train”, with more automated processes that can translate to better efficiencies for Government agencies’ users in building useful chatbots for their end users.